DrAShabut/AndroidDev/session-3.md

 **Android Intent Example**

-The following example shows a way to add another activity to an existing project and so navigate between the two activities in an Android application.
+The following example shows a way to add another activity to an existing project and so, navigate between the two activities in an Android application.

 **Explicit Intent - Navigate Between Two Activities Example:**